Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices: Multipole radiation and scattering enhancement

-This section is devoted to the estimates of the scattering and extinction rate, as well as the blow-up in the case where the particle is at a resonant state.
+This section is devoted to the estimates of the scattering and extinction rates, as well as their enhancements in the case where the nanoparticles are resonant.

-For this purpose, let us first briefly review some basic physical concepts from \cite{born2013principles} for the description of the energy flow.
-We define the time-averaged Poynting vector $ \l {\bf S} \r $ for the electromagnetic field $E$ and the associated averaged outward energy flow $\W$ through the large sphere $S_R$ by
+For this purpose, let us briefly review some basic physical concepts for the description of the energy flow (cf.\cite{born2013principles}).
+We define the time--averaged energy flux $ \l {\bf S} \r $ for the electromagnetic fields $(E,H)$ and the associated averaged outward energy flow $\W$ through the sphere $\S_R$ by

 respectively.
 By the decomposition: $E = E^i + E^s$, we can write $\W$ as $\W = \W^i + \W^s + \W'$, where